 Members of the Put-in-Bay Property Owners Association met at the Senior Center for their meeting.
-The meeting was led by President Jim Duffy from Squaw harbor who introduced the guest speakers for the day, Mayor Mack McCann, Police Chief Steve Riddle, Township Trustee Chris Cooper and Patrick Myers from the Put-in-Bay Township Port Authority.
-Mayor Mack McCann discussed the waterline replacement and extension on Victory Ave. explaining how doing the work in small increments means considerable cost savings on the project.
+The meeting was led by President Jim Duffy from Squaw Harbor who introduced the guest speakers for the day, Mayor Mack McCann, Police Chief Steve Riddle, Township Trustee Chris Cooper, and Patrick Myers from from the Put-in-Bay Township Port Authority.
+Mayor Mack McCann discussed the waterline replacement and extension on Victory Ave., explaining how doing the work in small increments means considerable cost savings on the project.
 The road will be repaved soon.

-He also talked about plans for the Frederick property on Erie St. which is currently being used for police housing.
+He also discussed plans for the Frederick property on Erie St., which is currently used for police housing.
 Plans call for additional public parking on the property.
 He also discussed the ozone treatment for the Put-in-Bay village water supply to combat the microcystins coming from the algal blooms in the lake where we get our drinking water from.

-There was also discussion about an island-wide telephone system for emergencies, internet service on the Put-in-Bay Village docks, the noise ordinance, police body cams, Christmas in July and the number of officers in the department.
-Put-in-Bay Township Trustee Chris Cooper talked about the fire department’s newest truck, the three automated CPR machines the EMS has on the islands, road striping, and new plots becoming available in Crown Hill Cemetery.
+There was also discussion about an island-wide telephone system for emergencies, internet service on the Put-in-Bay Village docks, the noise ordinance, police body cams, Christmas in July, and the number of officers in the department.
+Put-in-Bay Township Trustee Chris Cooper talked about the fire department’s newest truck, the EMS’s three automated CPR machines on the islands, road striping, and new plots becoming available in Crown Hill Cemetery.
 He also answered questions about the West Shore ice ramps and recycling batteries.

 Kathi Spayde talked about the Put-in-Bay Property Owners website which she has been working on.
 Interested parties can log onto see what the group is doing.
-President Jim Duffy continues to promote membership among property owners on South Bass Island.
-The Put-in-Bay Property Owners next meeting is Saturday, June 17th, at 10 a.m. at the Senior Center.
+President Jim Duffy continues promoting membership among South Bass Island property owners.
+The Put-in-Bay Property Owners’ next meeting is Saturday, June 17th, at 10 a.m. at the Senior Center.
 Please attend if you are a property owner and are interested in joining.